Learning to care for your PCOS acne-prone skin and scalp is the beginning of a healthy self-care practice.

 PCOS stands for Polycystic Ovary Syndrome which is an endocrine disorder.
 This disorder manifests around puberty and during the reproductive years of women.
 The root cause is unknown, but it’s thought to be “caused by insulin resistance, autoimmune disease, or after you stop taking birth control pills.”
 We tend to associate testosterone with men and progesterone and estrogen in women, but we all have a blend of hormones.
 Women with PCOS, on the other hand, have elevated levels of androgens, or “male” hormones.

-It’s called Polycystic Ovary Syndrome is that it directly affects the ovaries.
+It’s called Polycystic Ovary Syndrome directly affects the ovaries.
 In a normal cycle, a woman's ovaries produce eggs that should be released each month as part of the menstruation cycle.
 However, in women with PCOS, the egg is affected or it may not be released during ovulation.
 This can lead to cysts, which are fluid-filled sacs, in the ovaries.
 This results in a slew of health-related issues like infertility, infrequent or lack of menstruation, excess body and/or facial hair, as well as severe hormonal acne.
 Many women with PCOS also suffer from weight gain, especially around the stomach region.
 They can also suffer from high cholesterol, elevated blood pressure, and diabetes.

 What types of skin issues are associated with PCOS?